gamebytes/gitwar/README.md

 4. Run the executable: `./gitfight`
 5. Submit your first turn, and wait for your friend to submit theirs.

+## Writing games

+Want to write your own game on top of Gitwar?
+Awesome!

+Here's what's needed to write a Gitwar game:

+Nothing.
+That's right.
+The gitwar script is actually very dumb about what's going on in the game.
+It just add files, commits, pushes, and pulls.
+Normal git stuff.

+The game script can be pretty much anything you want.
+Just remember to use ../gitwar <commit message here> to submit a turn and wait for your opponent.

+## Gitfight-style

+Here's what you will need if you want your game to be anything like
+gitfight:

+1. gitwar.log - gitfight can replay the entire game sequence so leaving the game and re-entering is a breeze.
+2. gitwar.users - gitfight users this file to make sure your .gitconfig's user.name is on the list of players
+3. The rest of it, theme, user-input, scoring system, algorithms are all up to you.

 ## Note

 This is more for fun than for anything else.
 It's just yet another way